The Last Spritz

 Eau de Parfum Intense (2026) is not a new fragrance.
 It's Acqua di Giò Absolu (2018) brought back with a new name and slightly different marketing.
 Armani even admits this — the launch copy calls it a reimagining of the Absolu signature.
 Which would be fine, except the Absolu was itself a departure from the Acqua di Giò DNA, and this relaunch leans even further from the line's identity than the original did.

 Green apple, Calabrian bergamot, marine notes, clary sage, and an ambery-woody base.
 It's sweet, it's fruity, and it smells closer to Paco Rabanne Invictus or Dior Sauvage than to anything called Acqua di Giò.
-The good news is it performs — 8+ hours with solid projection, better than the EDT or EDP ever managed.
+The good news is it performs — people notice it across the room and it's still there when you get home, better than the EDT or EDP ever managed.
 The bad news is if you're buying an Acqua di Giò to smell like an Acqua di Giò, this isn't it.

 The Discontinued Flankers, Briefly